MGaetan89/ShowsRage/Readme.md

 ## Trying the application

-The application is not yet publicly available on the Play Store yet.
+The application can be found on the [Play Store](https://play.google.com/store/apps/details?id=com.mgaetan89.showsrage),

-However, it is possible to have an early access to the application.
-To do so, simply follow the instructions [here](https://play.google.com/apps/testing/com.mgaetan89.showsrage).
+If you wish to have early access to the next versions of *ShowsRage*, you can subscribe to the beta program [here](https://play.google.com/apps/testing/com.mgaetan89.showsrage).
+New releases will be published a few days before being made public and will be available in the Play Store, like a normal update.

 All feedbacks/feature requests/bug reports are welcome and will be taken into account.